contact us

 Italian Pine Nut Cookies - ButterYum. how to make pine nut cookies. how to make pignoli cookies.
 Italian cookie recipe with pine nuts.
 Italian cookie recipe. how to bake Italian bakery cookies at home.
 Pinoli cookie recipe. pignoli cookie recipe.

 By far, the most popular cookie recipe among my extended family during the holidays.
-These chewy pignoli cookies are completely bursting with deep almond flavor.
-Pine nuts (pignolis) are pricy, but they’re such an excellent compliment in both texture and flavor, they’re worth using.
+These chewy pinoli cookies are completely bursting with deep almond flavor.
+Pine nuts (pinoli) are pricy, but they’re such an excellent compliment in both texture and flavor, they’re worth using.
 If you want to be frugal, just place the pine nuts on the top of the cookies before baking; if you want to be decadent, roll the entire ball of cookie dough in the nuts before baking.
 Pine nuts are highly perishable so be sure to store them in an airtight container in the freezer.

 how to make delicious pine nut cookies like a bakery